No matter where you live, whether in a city, country town or on a farm, EVERYONE should have a fire plan.

 - Cover up

-If you live in Victoria I strongly recommend you get the CFA fire ready kit, which is available on their website.
-It’s free and comprehensive guide that will give you many tools to implement your fire ready plan.
+If you live in Victoria I strongly recommend you get the CFA fire-ready kit, which is available on their website.
+It’s a free and comprehensive guide that will give you many tools to implement your fire ready plan.

 if you live in another state or country still have a look at their guide and modify it to suit your needs.
 Or check out your state/territory to see if they have something similar.